reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 One thing I realized too late was that it probably would have been appropriate to add an alpha channel to the RGB canvas we use for the purpose of color blending.
 The MyPaint software *does* output an alpha channel but I discarded it in the world model for simplicity.

 We don't want the new brush stroke to completely cover up what already exists.
 We need a way to calculate how much of the current canvas "shows through" the new brush stroke.
 This function is something that would have been enabled by an alpha channel.
 Instead of this, we just calculate the "opacity" of a brush stroke pixel by computing how dark it is relative to the darkest pixel (full opacity) in the brush stroke.
-We can then use this value as a ratio for blending the stroke with the existing colors on the canvas.
+We can then use this value as a ratio for blending the stroke with the existing paint on the canvas.

 Here is some TensorFlow code illustrating this: